google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       well.
 Click the |Portable menu icon| menu button, then select **Quit**.

-      .. _Broadcasting_Globe:
+      .. _Broadcasting_Portable:
-      .. rubric:: Broadcasting a globe
+      .. rubric:: Broadcasting a Portable

-      To share a globe with others on your network:
+      To share a portable with other users on the network:

       #.
 Make sure ``disable_broadcasting`` is set to ``False`` in your
          ``portable.cfg``.